 OUR RESEARCH GROUP

-CURRENT RESEARCH
+CURRENT WORK

-Wildfire Smoke Rule to Protect Outdoor Workers – We conducting a qualitative/quantitative study on the impacts and possible improvements to the wildfire smoke rule in Washington State.
+Wildfire Smoke Rule to Protect Outdoor Workers – We are conducting a qualitative/quantitative study on the impacts and possible improvements to the wildfire smoke rule in Washington State.

 UW Population Health Initiative COVID-19 Equity Research – We are mapping and assessing the neighborhood-level associations between race/ethnicity, sociodemographic, environmental exposures, and COVID-19 indicators, including case positivity, testing rates, and vaccination.